During the Creation Time, the creation ancestors travelled across the landscape. Some creation ancestors are still active today.

-“All things in the landscape were left by the Creation Ancestors.
+“All things in the landscape were left by the creation ancestors.
 They taught Aboriginal people how to live with the land.
 From then on Aboriginal people became keepers of their country.”

 — Warradjan Aboriginal Cultural Centre

-The image above depicts Namarrgon (pronounced narm-arr-gon).
-Namarrgon is an important Creation Ancestor who is responsible for the violent lightning storms that occur every tropical summer.
-The band around him from his left ankle, joining his hands and head, and down to his right ankle represents the lightning he creates.
+The band running from Namarrgon’s left ankle to his hands and head and down to his right ankle represents the lightning he creates.
 He uses the axes on his head, elbows and feet to split the dark clouds and make lightning and thunder.

 The Rainbow Serpent

 The Kakadu National Park logo depicts the Rainbow Serpent.
 We chose it to represent our local Aboriginal people and the broader Aboriginal community.
-It symbolises cultural unity across many clans and languages in our region.
+It symbolises cultural unity across the many clans and languages in our region.

 The Rainbow Serpent’s image is a constant reminder of her power and presence and a reminder of our obligations to care for country.